AnPac Bio-Medical Science (ANPC) & Its Competitors Head-To-Head Analysis

 |2.46

-As a group, “Medical laboratories” companies have a potential upside of 8.56%.
-Given AnPac Bio-Medical Science’s rivals higher probable upside, analysts plainly believe AnPac Bio-Medical Science has less favorable growth aspects than its rivals.
+As a group, “Medical laboratories” companies have a potential upside of 12.03%.
+Given AnPac Bio-Medical Science’s competitors higher probable upside, analysts clearly believe AnPac Bio-Medical Science has less favorable growth aspects than its competitors.

-This table compares AnPac Bio-Medical Science and its rivals top-line revenue, earnings per share and valuation.

 Summary

-AnPac Bio-Medical Science rivals beat AnPac Bio-Medical Science on 6 of the 9 factors compared.
+AnPac Bio-Medical Science competitors beat AnPac Bio-Medical Science on 6 of the 9 factors compared.

 About AnPac Bio-Medical Science